RosettaCommons/documentation/rosetta_basics/minimization-overview.md

 Information was provided by Jim Havranek.

-The relevant Mini-Rosetta code is in core::optimization, especially the core::optimization::Minimizer class.
+The relevant code is in core::optimization, especially the core::optimization::Minimizer class.

 Flavors of minimization in Rosetta
 ==================================